samrocketman/blog/_posts/2015-10-30-learning-git.md

   [other types of workflows][git-workflows].
 Many teams use a mix of those defined workflows.

-Workflows is a simple concept of "how do I work."
+Workflows are a simple concept of, "how do I work."
 There are many strategies one can adopt when using Git.
 Any time you're working in a semi-complicated project that involves either:

 1. Releasing software.
 2. Working with more than one person.